 One more thing to remember is that there are different ways for a header to transform in the process of scrolling the page down.
 Some websites use a fixed header, which always stays visible and active at any point of interaction with the website; others hide the header in the process of scrolling.
 There are also websites which do not fully hide the header but shrink it in size in the process of scrolling, which means that they hide secondary information and leave only the most important elements of the layout active and available during all the process of interaction.

-Another design solution which is rather popular in perspective of header functionality is hiding basic links of data categories behind the hamburger button.
-It is called so as its form consisting of three horizontal lines looks like typical bread-meat-bread hamburger.
+Another design solution that is rather popular in the perspective of header functionality is hiding basic links of data categories behind the hamburger button.
+It is called so as its form consisting of three horizontal lines looks like a typical bread-meat-bread hamburger.

 This button is usually placed in the header and nowadays it is a typical element of interaction.
 Most users who visit and use websites on the regular basis know that this button hides the core categories of data so this trick does not need additional explanations and prompts.
 Hamburger menus free the space making the interface more minimalistic and full of air as well as allow the massive economy of space for other important layout elements.
 This design technique also provides additional benefits for responsive and adaptive design hiding navigation elements and making the interface look harmonic on different devices.

-The presented design concept of a website has a fixed header which doesn’t hide while the page is scrolled.
-However, it follows minimalistic principles featuring brand name lettering as a center of the composition, magnifier icon marking search functionality and hamburger button hiding links to navigation areas.
+The presented design concept of a website has a fixed header that doesn’t hide while the page is scrolled.
+However, it follows minimalistic principles featuring brand name lettering as a center of the composition, magnifier icon marking search functionality, and hamburger button hiding links to navigation areas.